- Food and Cooking

 This recipe is a family secret.
 It took me forever to get my dad to reveil his secrets to me.
 I never follow this recipe, however I never follow any recipe I use.
 For me it's a guide that's all.
 What I love about this recipe is that it's simple, easy, and delicious.
 Thawing the meat is time consuming, usually I let it sit in the fridge over night and sometimes for a day and a half before putting it in the slow cooker.

 These sandwiches are moist, delicious, and have a slight sweet and tangy flavor.
-They are a favorite in my house as they are perfect for any occasion with the capability of be paired with any number of side dishes.
+They are a favorite in my house as they are perfect for any occasion with the capability to be paired with any number of side dishes.
+My personal favorite side is a fresh homemade potato salad.

 - 3 lbs Boneless Chuck Roast